-- q.
+- g.
 Non-member rentals - B. Club and HOA business meetings are limited to non-peak hours from October through April: after 2pm on weekdays and during all operating hours on the weekend. - C. Three-month groups are limited to one reservation per week.
 Where static set-ups are established, three-month groups will be free to rearrange the room at their discretion, and return the room to the condition in which it was found. - D. Reservations for private member functions are limited to six hours per event.
 Reservations for three-month groups are limited to four hours per event. - E. All reservations must be made by a staff member or a member in good standing who shall be the primary contact for staff. - F. Sports facilities (e.g., court arrays and pools) may only be reserved by GVR Clubs formed with the express purpose of pursuing activities associated with the facility they wish to reserve.
 Water Aerobic groups formed before 2023 may be granted an exception to this policy. - G. Some rooms and facilities are limited to designated uses.
 Carpeted meeting rooms, for example, may not be available for exercise groups to limit wear and tear, and conditions affecting subsequent users.
 Some spaces must be reserved or rented together. (e.g., Room 1 in West Center must be included in a reservation or rental that includes the auditorium and kitchen.) - H. Only working ADA Service Animals are permitted in or on GVR property, aside from GVR programs or events.
 A standing exception to this policy exists at Del Sol Clubhouse where dogs on fixed-length leashes (no flexi leashes) may be permitted in designated outdoor areas.
 The GVR administration may occasionally create an exception to policy for a specific GVR-sponsored event or program. - I. Audible media is not permitted in communal areas (e.g., pool decks, picnic areas, lobbies, sports courts, and fitness centers) except for GVR sponsored special events, special club events by reservation, and GVR dances.
-Members must use personal listening devices such as headphones or earbuds, or confine audio media to recreation rooms at decibel levels that do not disturb facility users outside the room. - J. No firearms are allowed on any GVR property or in any GVR facilities except those carried by law enforcement or licensed security personnel operating with the authorization of the GVR administration. - K. Pursuant to the Smoke-Free Arizona Act (A.R.S.§36-601.01), GVR prohibits smoking in all indoor facilities and outside areas within 20 feet of entrances and windows.
-Smoking and vaping are allowed in designated outdoor areas only. - L. GVR facilities will not be used by any member for commercial purposes with the following exceptions: - With prior written approval of GVR administration, a GVR Member may temporarily display items for sale at a particular facility if they are intended to assist or benefit
+Members must use personal listening devices such as headphones or earbuds, or confine audio media to recreation rooms at decibel levels that do not disturb facility users outside the room. - J. No firearms are allowed on any GVR property or in any GVR facilities except those carried by law enforcement or licensed security personnel operating with the authorization of the GVR administration. - K. Smoking is prohibited on all GVR properties.
+Vaping is permitted, except within 20 feet of GVR entrances and on sports courts. - L. GVR facilities will not be used by any member for commercial purposes with the following exceptions: - 1.
+With prior written approval of GVR administration, a GVR Member may temporarily display items for sale at a particular facility if they are intended to assist or benefit those using that facility to participate in the associated/related activity; and

-- those using that facility to participate in the associated/related activity; and - 2.
-Personal sale resulting from hobby pursuits as part of an approved exhibit and per current administrative guidelines. - M. It is the responsibility of each individual seller to obtain an Arizona Transaction Privilege Tax License. - N. Liquor Policy - 1.
+- 2. Personal sale resulting from hobby pursuits as part of an approved exhibit and per current administrative guidelines. - M. It is the responsibility of each individual seller to obtain an Arizona Transaction Privilege Tax License. - N. Liquor Policy - 1.
 The sale of intoxicating beverages is not permitted on GVR premises without a special sales permit or liquor license and appropriate liquor liability policy.
 Prior to applying for a liquor license, permission must be received from the GVR CEO or their designee. - 2.
 Members are permitted to bring their own beverages (BYOB) to an activity if allowed by the host.
 No alcohol may be stored in a GVR facility.